daiphuongngo/LLM-Assisted-RAG-for-Canadian-Corporate-Tax-Fact-AWS-SageMaker-Bedrock-Azure-Foundry-AI-OpenAI/README.md

 export BEDROCK_MODEL_ID="amazon.nova-micro-v1:0"
 ```

 Some accounts require an inference profile ID or ARN instead of a raw model ID.
-Use the value that works for your Bedrock account and region.
+Use the value that works for my Bedrock account and region.

 ---